 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Company's cash and accounts receivable are exposed to credit risk.
 The maximum credit risk exposure is the carrying amount.
 The credit risk on cash is mitigated because the counterparties are Schedule 1 Canadian banks.
-The credit risk on accounts receivable is due to the concentration of accounts as a result of the few large customers that comprise the Company's international customer base.
-In fiscal 2021 and 2020, six customers accounted for 97% of the revenue.
+The credit risk on accounts receivable is due to the concentration of accounts as a result of the few large customers that comprise the Company's customer base.
+In fiscal 2021 six customers accounted for 97% of the revenues while in Fiscal 2022 four customers accounted for 70% of the revenues.
+In Fiscal 2022, the company acquired the customer list of Precision Biomonitoring Inc as part of its acquisition of certain intangible assets.
+This transaction drove higher sales thus increasing the credit risk associated with receivables.
 The Company is also exposed to counterparty risk on accounts receivable.
 Credit risk on accounts receivable is managed by ongoing review of the amount and aging of accounts receivable balances.

-Allowance for doubtful accounts and past due receivables are reviewed by Management at each balance sheet date.
+Allowance for doubtful accounts and past due receivables are reviewed by Management on a monthly basis.
 The Company updates its estimate of the allowance for doubtful accounts based on the evaluation of the recoverability of receivable balances from each customer taking into account historic collection trends of past due accounts.
 Receivables are written off once determined not to be collectible.